ZaneA/coping/README.md

     	How many times a service can report failure before alerting (default 3) -buddies string
-    	Comma-separated list of buddies to use for bootstrapping -buddiesInterval int
+    	Comma-separated list of buddies to use for bootstrapping -checkInterval int
-    	How often to update buddies list (in seconds) (default 120) -checkInterval int
     	How often to check services (in seconds) (default 60) -port int
     	Port to listen on (default 9999)
   -services string
-    	Comma-separated list of services to check -servicesInterval int
+    	Comma-separated list of services to check -syncInterval int
-    	How often to update services list (in seconds) (default 60)
+    	How often to sync services/buddies state (in seconds) (default 60)
 ```

 ## Examples